-Long term THC side effects include negative psychiatric effects that can be linked to high THC use in adolescents.
+Long-term THC side effects include negative psychiatric effects that can be linked to high THC use in adolescents.
 THC use increases the risk for some psychiatric disorders including schizophrenia.

 Are CBD and THC Legal in the United States?

 CBD and THC, both are active ingredients in FDA-approved drugs.
-The FDA has made it clear that it has been unlawful to market CBD or THC products as or in dietary supplements or to introduce food containing added CBD or THC into the interstate commerce, irrespective whether the substances are hemp-derived.
+The FDA has made it clear that it has been unlawful to market CBD or THC products as or in dietary supplements or to introduce food containing added CBD or THC into interstate commerce, irrespective of whether the substances are hemp-derived.
 It indicates that CBD or THC cannot be a part of dietary supplements.